 Overwatering or Underwatering

 A sign that you might be watering the plant at an improper interval is brown leaves and stems.
 Check the soil when you water it to see if it’s still damp or parched.
+Don’t water the plant if the soil is damp; consider watering it more often if it is very dry.

+You can usually save the plant if you catch the brown leaves early.
 However, if too many leaves fall off the plant and most of its stems turn brown, you may need to take a cutting from the plant and try to make a new Callisia navicularis from it.

 Not Enough or Too Much Sun